jbondi76/PacMen-Exercise/README.md

 Exercise objective is to create a web page that produces a PacMan with the click of a button using array methods.
 You can create as many PacMen as you wish and each PacMan will have a random position and velocity.

+INSTRUCTIONS TO RUN THE EXERCISE: Download the Zip file then be sure to extract all the files.
+Once extracted, you just need to open the HTML file in your browser. *NOTE - If you have GitHub Desktop downloaded on your device you can open the repository using desktop without the need to extract the files.

 LICENSE MIT License

 Copyright (c) 2020 John Williams